 Viral Gastroenteritis Treatment Overview

-If your symptoms have not improved in 3 days, you have a high fever (above 102 F), bloody diarrhea or vomit, or you are pregnant, call your doctor.
+- You have a high fever (above 102F), bloody diarrhea or vomit, or you are pregnant.

 The suppliers listed follow Buoy’s clinical guidelines, but listing the suppliers does not constitute a referral or recommendation by Buoy.
 When you click on the link and/or engage with these services Buoy will be compensated.